-An impromptu invitation to go on a historic walk today around Cosenza, proved to be both educational and loads of fun…
+An impromptu invitation to go on a historic walk today around Cosenza, proves to be both educational and loads of fun.

-Today is the 25th April, so it’s Liberation Day in Italy, which celebrates the end of Nazi Occupation in Italy and the Italian Civil War, during World War II.
-And what better way to spend a public holiday than by exploring the Fascist buildings around Cosenza, followed by a search for the illusive La Ficuzza (fig tree) along the way?
+Today is the 25th April – Liberation Day in Italy, which celebrates the end of Nazi Occupation in Italy and the Italian Civil War during World War II.
+And, what better way to spend a public holiday than by exploring the Fascist buildings around Cosenza, followed by a search for the illusive La Ficuzza (fig tree) along the way?

 Because of Cosenza’s rich artistic and historical heritage, the city is known as the “Athens of Italy”.
-As an example, founded in 1511–12, the Accademia Cosentina, which promotes scientists, artists, and culture, is said to be one of the oldest in Europe.
+Founded in 1511–12 the Accademia Cosentina, which promotes scientists, artists, and culture, is said to be one of the oldest in Europe.

-There is so much to see in Cosenza that you won’t see everything in just one day.
+There is so much to see in Cosenza that you need more than one day to see everything.

-Ancient Cosenza Old Town (also known as Cosenza Vecchia, Centro Storico), dates back to the 4th Century BC when founded by the local people, the Bruzi.
+Ancient Cosenza Old Town (also known as Cosenza Vecchia or Centro Storico), dates back to the 4th Century BC when founded by the local people – the Bruzi.

 Piazza Dei Bruzi

-The oversized bronze helmet by Mimmo Paladino represents a helmet from the Bruzi, which also sits on a long fountain.
-The water represents the Busento River – synonymous with the controversial King Alaric I, which to some, is the symbol of Rome’s downfall.
+The oversized bronze helmet by Mimmo Paladino represents a helmet from the Bruzi.
+The water represents the Busento River – synonymous with the controversial King Alaric I, which to some is the symbol of Rome’s downfall.

-Lined with great Bars and Gelato shops, there is always time to stop off for an Espresso, although it’s early in the walk.
+Lined with great Bars and Gelato shops, there’s always time to stop off for an espresso although it’s still early in the walk.

 Piazza Francesco Crispi

-Before setting off for the Old Town, a little back-track along Via Rodi, to keep with the Fascist theme in Cosenza as we haven’t finished exploring yet.
+Before setting off for the Old Town, take a little back-track along Via Rodi to keep with the Fascist theme in Cosenza as we haven’t finished exploring yet.

 Scalata dei Leoni and INCIS building

-Walk west along the busy Via Isonzo to explore the next two pieces of Fascist history.
+Walk west along busy Via Isonzo to explore the next two pieces of Fascist history.

-Set up in 1924, INCIS was a public body that at subsidised rates, built houses and manage the allocation for public employees, especially civilian and military employees, which also gave priority to lower salaried workers.
+Established in 1924, INCIS was a public body that at subsidised rates, built houses and managed the allocation for public employees – especially civilian and military employees, which also gave priority to lower salaried workers.

 Piazza Paolo Cappello

-At the top of Via Isonzo, turn right on to Via Vittorio Veneto and keep walking until you cross Viale Parisio.
-Then, turn left on to the little laneway until you reach Piazza Paolo Cappello.
+At the top of Via Isonzo, turn right on Via Vittorio Veneto and continue walking until you cross Viale Parisio.
+Turn left on the little laneway until you reach Piazza Paolo Cappello.

 The buildings around this square once belonged to INCIS housing and are beautifully restored and maintained.